badsyntax/github-action-aws-cloudformation/README.md

 The [official CloudFormation action](https://github.com/aws-actions/aws-cloudformation-github-deploy) is archived with no explanation why.

-This Action will be actively maintained and also includes additional features like PR comments.
+This Action will be actively maintained and includes additional features like PR comments.

 ## Getting Started